 The EnergyFit NYC Pilot seeks to increase energy savings and reduce carbon emissions in New York City’s one- to four-family homes.
 The Pilot offers a specific package of common energy saving measures tailored to particular building types in order to make it easier, cheaper and quicker for homeowners to save money while also improving home comfort, health, and safety.

 Against the background of global climate change, an ongoing local challenge in New York City has been to increase energy efficiency in the residential sector.
-Historically New York City’s one- to four- family homes have had very low participation rates in energy saving programs, and thousands of low- and moderate-income residents in communities burdened by energy costs and an outdated building stock have struggled to secure retrofit financing and take part in these programs.
-The programs are difficult to understand, time-consuming and often not a good fit for the City’s building stock, such as brownstones and rowhouses.
+Historically, New York City’s one- to four- family homes have had very low participation rates in energy saving programs, and thousands of low- and moderate-income residents in communities burdened by high energy costs and an outdated building stock have struggled to undertake the retrofit process.
+This is due to a number of reasons including confusing program design and implementation processes, expensive project costs, inability to secure retrofit financing, and more.
+The programs do not take into account the lived experience of homeowners – they are difficult to understand, time-consuming and often not a good fit for the City’s small residential building stock, such as brownstones and row houses.

-EnergyFit’s first phase began in January 2016 and is currently focused on one- and two-family, attached, gas-heated, masonry homes.
-Its long-term goal is to support the design of a citywide program aimed at increasing energy retrofits in a range of residential building types, with a focus on building a successful program for low and moderate income homeowners.
+EnergyFit’s first phase began in January 2016 and focused on one- and two-family, attached, gas-heated, masonry homes.
+Its long-term goal is to support the design of a citywide program aimed at increasing energy retrofits in a range of 1-4 family residential building types, with a focus on building a successful program for low- and moderate-income homeowners.

-The Pilot builds on Pratt Center's multi-year Retrofit Standardization Initiative, which confirmed that buildings built during a similar time and of similar materials with similar structural features require the same types of upgrades to maximize energy efficiency and home health and comfort.
-The measures for the Pilot’s first phase include:
+The Pilot built on Pratt Center's multi-year Retrofit Standardization Initiative, which confirmed that buildings built during a similar time and of similar materials with similar structural features require the same types of upgrades to maximize energy efficiency and home health and comfort.
+The measures for the Pilot’s first phase included: